Emirate of Şirvan: History

-The ancestors of the rulers of Şirvan were viziers for the Ayyubids and is said to either have originated from nearby Hasankeyf or from kings in Şirvan which they inherited the principality from.
-Under Emir Hasan, the territory was divided into three feudal domains being Şirvan (center), Kafra and Irvan.
-Hasan was succeeded by his son Emir Shah Mohammed while his four other sons were sent to different fortresses to govern Kafra and Irvan.
-After the death of all of Shah Mohammed's brothers and without any male heir to govern the two domains, they were handed over to Emir Shah Mohammed.
+The ancestors of the rulers of Şirvan were viziers for the Ayyubids and are said to either have originated from nearby Hasankeyf or from kings in Şirvan, from whom they inherited the principality from.
+Under Emir Hasan, the territory was divided into three feudal domains: Şirvan (center), Kafra and Irvan.
+Hasan was succeeded by his son, Emir Shah Mohammed, while his four other sons were sent to different fortresses to govern Kafra and Irvan.
+After the death of all of Shah Mohammed's brothers, with no male heir to govern the two domains, they were handed over to Emir Shah Mohammed.

-When Timur swept the region in 1394, he also captured Şirvan which he handed over to Qara Osman of the Aq Qoyunlu in 1402.
+When Timur swept through the region in 1394, he also captured Şirvan, which he handed over to Qara Osman of the Aq Qoyunlu in 1402.
 After shortly being under Kara Koyunlu reign, Uzun Hasan recaptured the region for the Aq Qoyunlu again in 1468.
-The region was captured by the Ismail I 1508.
-After the Ottoman victory in the Battle of Chaldiran in 1514, and the supportive stance among the local Kurds, Selim I chose to let Idris Bitlisi and Bıyıklı Mehmed Pasha administer the area until Constantinople centralized its power in the mid 1840s.
+The region was captured by Ismail I in 1508.
+After the Ottoman victory in the Battle of Chaldiran in 1514, and the supportive stance among the local Kurds, Selim I chose to let Idris Bitlisi and Bıyıklı Mehmed Pasha administer the area until Constantinople centralized its power in the mid-1840s.